 Why are your surfboards fins so important?

 Think about it, the fins are the one part of your surfboard that are almost always in contact with the water.
-They have a huge influence on drag, the flow of water over and off of the surfaces of your board, and how you’ll be able to move into, through, and out of turns.
+They have a huge influence on drag and drive, the flow of water over and off of the surfaces of your board, and how you’ll be able to move into, through, and out of turns.

 With different fin setups on the same board in the same conditions, it can feel like you’re surfing something completely different.

-Once you wrap your head around some of the basics of surfboard fin design, you’ll be able to easily choose the best fin for the type of surfing you want to do in the type of wave and conditions you’ve got to work with.
+Once you wrap your head around some of the basics of surfboard fin design, you’ll be able to make better informed decisions about the best fin for the type of surfing you want to do in the type of wave and conditions you’ve got to work with.

 The Characteristics of a Surf Fin

-The major characteristics of your surf fins that affect performance are:
+The major characteristics of your surf fins that affect performance are as follows:

 - Fin Foil